-- A. Please See The 4-H Project Guide for Shooting-Sports Age Guidelines. - B. Open to exhibitors enrolled in the Shooting Sports projects. - C. Youth must work with state-certified shooting sports leaders in any of the shooting sports disciplines.

-- 1. Exhibit on safety.
+- A. Please See The 4-H Project Guide for Shooting-Sports Age Guidelines. - B. Open to exhibitors enrolled in the Shooting Sports projects. - C. Youth must work with state-certified shooting sports leaders in any of the shooting sports disciplines. - Unit I Open to exhibitors grades 3-7. - 1.
+Exhibit on safety.
 (Black powder, pellet, BB, .22 rifle, shotgun or archery.) - 2.
 Exhibit on proper care and maintenance of a gun or archery equipment. - 3.
 Exhibit of rifle firing positions or archery aiming positions. - 4.
 One or two handmade items for firearms or archery. - 5.
 Take hunter safety course, then exhibit completed workbook from course with short story of what was learned during the course. - 6.
 Diary of a hunt, include several pictures. - 7.
 Any other exhibit not listed above.

 - Exhibit on safety.
 (Black powder, pellet, shotgun or archery.)
-Exhibit on proper care and maintenance of a gun or archery equipment. - 10.
-Exhibit of a legal hunt.
-No bird nests or feathers. - 11.
-One or two handmade items for firearms or archery.

-- 12. Exhibit of at least 10 empty shotgun shell casings or rifle cartridges with proper ID. - 13.
+Exhibit on proper care and maintenance of a gun or archery - equipment.
+10. Exhibit of a legal hunt.
+No bird nests or feathers. - Exhibit of a legal numeric two offer fiests of rearrers.
+One or two handmade items for firearms or archery. - Exhibit of at least 10 empty shotgun shell casings or rifle cartridges with proper ID. - 13.
 Photo exhibit (collage, journal, scrapbook) of a hunt, include several pictures. - 14.
 Any other exhibit not listed above.